Time for Pesach!

 followed by festive lunches hosted by the celebrant’s family.

-“Daily Daven” morning and evening with Rabbi Miller in room 12/13.
+“Daily Daven” morning and evening with Rabbi Miller in the chapel.

 Mornings–Monday thru Friday at 7:00 am